kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>15 Feb 2019</dt></dl>In studying the HX711 datasheet better, I understand how INA and INB (channel A and channel B inputs) are selected to be read from.
 To read at a gain of 32 I simply parallel INA+/- with INB+/-.
 That is nice because the plant I attached to needed a substantially lower gain than the 128 I used for it.
 Since I left channel B inputs at NC (no connection), I will have to so some soldering and schematic modifying.
 Where the AD8244 buffers where paralleled, I will change to have one pair of buffers drive the INA and the other pair drive INB.
 Simple as that.

 One single challenge remains to me: configuring the electrodes so as to acquire high enough conductivity for the LM334 circuit to work by surface contact electrodes.
-Right now, I can only achieve high enough conductance when I pierce the leaf membrane.
+Right now, I can only achieve high enough conductance for meaningful operationwhen I pierce the leaf membrane.

 <dl><dt>31 Jan 2019</dt></dl>I've been considering what the best electrode design is to be, and I've discovered a company named ERG Aerospace Corp. that makes what they call Reticulated Vitreous Carbon (RVC) that I believe would be a fine active electrode surface.
 I've ordered a sample from their U.S.A. distributor, Duocel.
 I'm sure hoping to obtain all subassemblies and parts from Judeo-Christian friendly economy sources, so I'm happy that this source qualifies.